 A normal or negative test shows no disease-causing organisms.

-A positive result means that the organism causing your symptoms has been identified.
-Knowing what is causing your symptoms can help your doctor decide how to treat them.
+A positive result means the organism causing your symptoms has been identified.
+Knowing what’s causing your symptoms can help your doctor choose the treatment.

-Treatment for upper respiratory disease depends on what organism is making you sick.
+Treatment for an upper respiratory disease depends on the organism causing it.

 Infections due to bacteria are usually treated with antibiotics.

-If you are infected with antibiotic-resistant bacteria, you may be hospitalized.
-You would be placed in a private room or in a room with other patients with the same infection.
-Then very strong antibiotics would be used until your infection was under control.
+If you’re infected with antibiotic-resistant bacteria, you may be hospitalized.
+You would be placed in a private room or a room with other patients with the same infection.
+Then, very strong antibiotics would be used until your infection was under control.
 For example, MRSA is usually treated with intravenous (IV) vancomycin.

-If you have MRSA, your family should be careful to prevent its spread.
+If you have MRSA, your family should be careful to prevent it from spreading.
 They should wash their hands frequently.
 Gloves should be worn when touching soiled garments or tissues.

 In rare cases, a fungal infection will seriously damage part of your lung.
-Your doctor may need to surgically remove the damaged area.
+Your doctor may need to remove the damaged area surgically.

-Viral infections do not respond to treatment with antibiotics or antifungals.
+Viral infections don’t respond to treatment with antibiotics or antifungals.
 They usually last a week or two and then disappear on their own.
-Doctors generally prescribe comfort measures such as:
+Doctors generally prescribe comfort measures like: